Latest Sport.Fun (FUN) News Update

 Sport.Fun's development continues with these milestones:

-1. Player Scouting Governance (Near-term) – Community-driven system to vote on new athletes using $FUN tokens for influence and rewards.
+1. Player Scouting & Governance Evolution (Near-term) – Community-driven system to vote on new athlete additions using $FUN tokens.

 Deep Dive

-Overview: The platform, which currently features football and NFL, is considering expansions into basketball, baseball, tennis, golf, and Formula 1 (Sport.fun docs).
-Each new sport would operate as a distinct title but share the same token economy and buyback mechanism, aiming to attract new user segments and revenue streams.
+Overview: The platform, currently live with football (soccer) and American football, plans to introduce new sports "in the near term" (Sport.fun Docs).
+Sports under consideration include basketball, baseball, tennis, golf, and Formula 1.
+Each new sport acts as a distinct title but shares the same token economy and buyback engine.

 Conclusion